 I had to scrape the old paint off the window, and it was a mess.
 Scraping the white paint off the window panes caused little dusty particles of paint to get all over the painted window.
 Note to self: next time scrape the window before painting it.

 Add D Rings for Hanging Window Shelf

 As always, I used my favorite d rings on the back of the window in order to hang the new window shelf.
 (I forgot to take a picture, but these are the d rings I always use)

 I purchased some single hooks from D. Lawless Hardware to make some more But First, Coffee signs.
 I never got around to making more, so I used them on this window shelf.
+I've also used these vintage looking metal hooks.
 I used an emery board to lightly distress the paint.